-Swiss Life Holding generated a profit of CHF 1.1 billion in the 2023 financial year (previous year: CHF 880 million).
+Swiss Life Holding generated a profit of CHF 1.3 billion in the 2024 financial year (previous year: CHF 1.1 billion).

-Annual profit increased by 27% to CHF 1.1 billion in 2023.
-Dividend income from subsidiaries rose to CHF 1065 million (previous year: CHF 939 million) and interest income on loans granted internally increased to CHF 51 million (previous year: CHF 35 million).
-Other income from guaranteed benefits and commissions amounted to CHF 41 million (previous year: CHF 44 million) and income from investments in bonds and fund units decreased to CHF 13 million (previous year: CHF 18 million).
-By contrast, personnel costs, operating costs and taxes amounted to CHF 23 million (previous year: CHF 31 million).
-Interest on long-term debt capital totalled CHF 53 million in the year under review (previous year: CHF 26 million).
+Swiss Life Holding's annual profit increased by 14% to CHF 1.3 billion in 2024.
+Dividend income from subsidiaries rose to CHF 1.2 billion (previous year: CHF 1.1 billion) and interest income on loans granted internally increased to CHF 61 million (previous year: CHF 51 million).
+Other income from guaranteed benefits and commissions increased to CHF 47 million (previous year: CHF 41 million), while income from investments in bonds and fund units amounted to CHF 12 million (previous year: CHF 13 million).
+By contrast, personnel costs, operating costs and taxes amounted to CHF 50 million (previous year: CHF 23 million).
+Interest on long-term debt capital totalled CHF 54 million in the year under review (previous year: CHF 53 million).

-Capital assets (excluding participations) remained stable overall at CHF 2.7 billion.
-At the end of the year, Swiss Life Holding held current assets, debt securities and investment funds of CHF 876 million (previous year: CHF 789 million).
-Loans to Group companies decreased slightly to CHF 1.9 billion (previous year: CHF 2.0 billion).
+Capital assets (excluding participations) increased to CHF 3.4 billion (previous year: CHF 2.7 billion).
+At the end of the year, Swiss Life Holding held current assets, debt securities and investment funds of CHF 1.0 billion (previous year: CHF 876 million).
+Loans to Group companies increased to CHF 2.5 billion (previous year: CHF 1.9 billion).

-Long-term debt capital increased slightly to CHF 2.2 billion (previous year: CHF 2.1 billion).
-At the start of the year under review, Swiss Life Holding placed a new bond in three tranches with a total volume of CHF 600 million.
-The majority of the funds raised were used to refinance two maturing bonds for a total of CHF 450 million.
+Long-term debt capital rose to CHF 2.8 billion (previous year: CHF 2.2 billion).
+In April 2024, Swiss Life Holding placed a new bond in three tranches with a total volume of CHF 600 million.
+These funds were granted to Swiss Life Ltd in the form of a loan, with a large portion of the amount being used to refinance issued bonds.

-The share buyback programme (2021 to 2023) announced at the 2021 Investor Day in the amount of CHF 1 billion was concluded during the reporting period.
-Swiss Life Holding acquired a total of 1 876 368 shares under the programme.
-At the beginning of September 2023, the Board of Directors approved a new share buyback programme in the amount of CHF 300 million, half of which was concluded during the year under review.
-A total of 1 308 000 repurchased shares were cancelled during the 2023 financial year.
-This means that the number of shares issued decreased to 29 517 887, of which Swiss Life Holding held 2.37% at the end of the reporting period.
+A share buyback programme in the amount of CHF 300 million launched in October 2023 was concluded in the year under review.
+Swiss Life Holding acquired a total of 502 081 shares under the programme.
+A total of 790 368 shares repurchased under share buyback programmes were cancelled during the year under review.
+This means that the number of shares issued decreased to 28 727 519, of which Swiss Life Holding held 0.69% at the end of the reporting period.